EnviroDIY/Arduino-SDI-12/docs/SupportedBoardsAndTimers.md

 For SDI-12, we'll use Timer Control 2

 The Adafruit Arduino core uses:
-- TC0 for Tone
+- TC0 for Tone (though any other timer may be used, if another pin is selected)
-- TC1 for Servo
+- TC1 for Servo (though any other timer may be used, if another pin is selected)

 ## Other Boards